rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/4 - Visualize/readme.md

 	CMD npm start
 	```

 	This file contains instructions for building a Docker container image.
 It uses Microsoft's ```microsoft/mmlspark:plus-0.7.91``` as a base image and adds CNTK.
-It also installs Node.js in the container image, copies the files and subdirectories in the project directory into the container image, and opens port 3003 for HTTP traffic.
+It also installs Node.js in the container image, copies the files and subdirectories in the project directory into the container image, and opens port 3003 to HTTP traffic.

 1. Add a file named **.dockerignore** containing the following statement to the project directory: